TrellixVulnTeam/swahilipython_SCMU/Doc/library/tracemalloc.rst

    .. classmethod:: load(filename)

-      Load a snapshot from a file.
+      Load a snapshot kutoka a file.

       See also :meth:`dump`.